NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 Now what I need is to convert this Markdown file into a HTML file.
 After looking around through some posts on reddit, I found the [pandoc](https://pandoc.org/) document converter, exactly what I needed.
 For any `.md` file I just had to run `pandoc input.md -o index.html`.

-Pandoc utilizes an extended version of Markdown which comes in handy, as it includes support for tables, definition lists, footnotes, citations and even math.
+Pandoc uses an extended version of Markdown which comes in handy, as it includes support for tables, definition lists, footnotes, citations and even math.
 It also supports *Metadata Blocks*, which allows including information such as `% title`, `% author` and `% date`.
 I will only be using `% title` since the tool requires it.

 And there it was, just what I wanted, almost.